asinayev/chargers/solution_readme.md

 29	0	1	1	0	0	0	0	0	0	0	0	0
 30	0	1	1	0	0	0	0	0	0	0	0	0
 ```
+Each row corresponds to a car, and each entry indicates to what extent a car should be charged in that period.
+For example, reading the first row, Car 1 should be charged in the first 15 minute interval (called Var 1) and in the third 15 minute interval (called Var 1), but not the second one.
-In this solution cars for fleet 1 are charged when they arrive early on, until the second wave of cars in fleet 3 shows up.
+Generally, in this solution cars for fleet 1 are charged when they arrive early on, until the second wave of cars in fleet 3 shows up.
 At that point, those cars are prioritized and the cars from fleet 1 finish charging a bit later.